morozsm/bookmark-sorter/README.md

 Outputs are written to `out/`: `bookmarks.cleaned.html`, `report.html`, `report.md`.

 ## Screenshot
 - Example report (HTML): open `out/report.html` after a run.
-A sample screenshot can be stored at `docs/screenshot-report.png`.
+- To include a static image in the repo, save a capture as `docs/screenshot-report.png` and Git will render it in this section.

 ## Configuration
 Primary example: `configs/config.example.yaml`.
 Key fields: